 When the State pays a person's Part B premium, his or her Social Security (SS) check will increase by the same amount as the premium.
-This increase in the SS check may result in the person either losing Medicaid eligibility, or being reduced from categorically needy to medically needy.
+This increase in the SS check may

 When a person would be adversely affected in this way, he or she is allowed to choose between either losing his or her Medicaid current benefits and keeping free Medicare enrollment, or giving up the free Medicare enrollment and keeping his or her MA benefits.
 All but 503, DAC's and widow/widowers can opt out of the QMB buy-in through CARES.